cekbote/cncf-blog/README.md

 I was lucky and honoured to be selected to work on the project: [Anomaly Detection of the CoreDNS Server through Machine Learning](https://summerofcode.withgoogle.com/projects/#4806808834670592) proposed by maintainers of the CoreDNS Organisation (a CNCF gradudated project).
 Through this post, I'd like to describe my journey and also showcase the work my mentors and I accomplished over the summer.

+## General Overview

+The project is currently being used to integrate machine learning capabilities with CoreDNS, with the objective of protecting people against malicious websites and applications.
+It helps in identifying websites that could be potentially used by malicious hackers and cybercriminals and prevents the user from accessing such websites.

+The project is also being used to provide machine learning capabilities to languages and platforms that generally have a dearth of such capabilities.
+One of the best features is that it is fully customisable and therefore can be tailored to fit the needs of any other project or organisation.